-A couple of weeks ago, I was listening to a live broadcast from Carnegie Hall of Jan Lisiecki playing Beethoven’s Piano Concerto No. 4.
+Recently, I listened to a live broadcast from Carnegie Hall of Jan Lisiecki playing Beethoven’s Piano Concerto No. 4.
 Lisiecki is twenty-one years old and made his professional debut at the age of nine.
 He is a prodigy.
 To understand what that means, you have to picture a life turned upside down; that is, you start out as an adult and gradually become young.
 When you die, you will be about two.

 Imagine a life filled with rehearsals, concert halls, dinners, plane trips, limo pick-ups and drop-offs, hotels with uniformed doormen blowing into golden whistles, deferential treatment from everyone, and amorous attention from a few.
 Still, you have to love it, as Lisiecki wisely observed in the follow-up interview during which the two broadcasters tried to outdo themselves complimenting the performance.
 One of them even compared Lisiecki’s “lithe body” to the middle-aged conductor’s.
 I think he used the word “hulk.”
 It got a little strange.